webmastersmith/Rated-G/README.md

 node clean.js --audio-number=0 # 0 default.
 First audio track.
 node clean.js --audio-codec=aac # default: Rated-G will use audio metadata to match original codec unless you override.
 Options: aac, ac3, flac, opus or any valid ffmpeg audio codec.
 # Note: Rated-G will try to use the original audio codec.
 Experimental mode is on.
+node clean.js --audio-experimental # turn on --strict-experimental flag.
+This allows codecs that are not main stream.
 ## Some codecs are experimental because they are not supported by some vendors, so codec may not play on your device.

 # Metadata and Subtitles